splunk/public-o11y-docs/gdi/get-data-in/application/java/get-started.rst

 #.
 Instrument your Java application.
 See :ref:`instrument-java-applications`.
 #.
 Configure your instrumentation.
 See :ref:`configure-java-instrumentation`.

 You can also automatically instrument your Java applications along with the Splunk Distribution of OpenTelemetry Collector installation.
 Automatic instrumentation removes the need to install and configure the Java agent separately.
-See :ref:`auto-instrumentation-java` for the installation instructions.
+See :ref:`discovery_mode` for more information.